 - Collection: The film depicts a killer whale collection in Washington State that occurred 40 years ago.
-It leaves viewers with three false impressions: (1) that SeaWorld continues to collect whales from the wild to this day; (2) that Tilikum himself was collected by SeaWorld; and (3) that the collections done four decades ago were illegal.
+It leaves viewers with three false impressions: (1) that SeaWorld continues to collect whales from the wild to this day; (2) that SeaWorld collected Tilikum himself; and (3) that the collections did four decades ago were illegal.
 None of this is true.
-SeaWorld does not collect killer whales in the wild, and has not done so in over 35 years.
-Tilikum was not collected by us.
-And the collections four decades ago were conducted in compliance with federal laws, pursuant to federally-issued permits at that time.
+SeaWorld does not collect killer whales in the wild and has not done so in over 35 years.
+We did not collect Tilikum.
+And the collections four decades ago were conducted in compliance with federal laws, under federally-issued permits at that time.

 - Separation: The film highlights two separations.
-In one instance, involving a whale named Takara, the film leaves you with the impression she was a calf when separated.
+In one instance involving a whale named Takara, the film leaves you with the impression she was a calf when separated.
 In fact, Takara was 12 years old when she was moved.
-In the second, involving a whale named Kalina, the film misleadingly shows footage of a calf that is only days old.
+In the second, involving a whale named Kalina, the film misleadingly shows footage of an only day’s old calf.
 Kalina was moved when she was 4 ½ years old because she was disruptive to her mother and other whales.
-We do not separate killer whale moms and calves, and in the rare occurrences that we do move whales among our parks, we do so only in order to maintain a healthy social structure.
+We do not separate killer whale moms and calves, and in the rare occurrences that we do move whales among our parks, we only maintain a healthy social structure.

-- The Film includes a SeaWorld video of a female trainer riding a killer whale, while one of the cast members, Samantha Berg, talks about her “experience” at Shamu Stadium.
-This segment misleadingly implies that Ms. Berg had relevant experience when, in fact, the video used in the film was shot 10 years after Ms. Berg had left SeaWorld.
+- The Film includes a SeaWorld video of a female trainer riding a killer whale, while one of the Cast Members, Samantha Berg, talks about her “experience” at Shamu Stadium.
+This segment misleadingly implies that Ms. Berg had a relevant experience when, in fact, the video used in the film was shot 10 years after Ms. Berg had left SeaWorld.
 The trainer depicted in the video is not Ms. Berg but rather is a current SeaWorld employee.
-Of just the 3 years Ms. Berg spent working at SeaWorld, she spent only one year working with killer whales and she never conducted direct training with Tilikum.
+Of just the 3 years Ms. Berg spent working at SeaWorld, she spent only one year working with killer whales, and she never conducted direct training with Tilikum.

-3. The film also relies on animal rights activists masquerading as scientists: The film relies heavily on the dubious reflections of scientists who have aggressively campaigned against marine mammal display for decades, and have no expertise with killer whale behavior in captivity.
-These scientists include Howard Garrett, Lori Marino and Ken Balcomb.
-Mr. Garrett, along with cast members Samantha Berg and Carol Ray, joined with PETA in a previously filed lawsuit against SeaWorld.
+3. The film also relies on animal rights activists masquerading as scientists: The film relies heavily on the dubious reflections of scientists who have aggressively campaigned against marine mammal display for decades and have no expertise with killer whale behavior in captivity.
+These scientists include Howard Garrett, Lori Marino, and Ken Balcomb.
+Mr. Garrett and Cast Members Samantha Berg and Carol Ray joined with PETA in a previously filed lawsuit against SeaWorld.
 In this lawsuit, they equated SeaWorld’s work with killer whales as slavery under the 13th Amendment.
-Although their case was promptly dismissed by the Court, their anti-captivity bias is obvious.
+Although the Court promptly dismissed their case, their anti-captivity bias is obvious.
 Likewise, the film relies on the statements of David Duffus, a professor of geography and purported expert in the area of killer whale behavior, whom Occupational Safety and Health Administration’s (OSHA) Judge Kenneth Welsch found “has no expertise in the training of captive killer whales.”

 - The film falsely suggests that SeaWorld “blamed” Ms. Brancheau for her death.
 We have never done that.
-She was our colleague and we mourn her loss to this day.
+She was our colleague, and we mourn her loss to this day.
 The film, however, does blame Ms. Brancheau, and it accomplishes this through former trainers with little or no relevant experience.
-These trainers were not present on the day she died, and callously presume to critique her interaction with Tilikum.
+These trainers were not present when she died and callously presumed to critique her interaction with Tilikum.

 5. To advance both its anti-captivity narrative and its false theories surrounding Ms. Brancheau’s death, the film falsely suggests that Tilikum had become psychotic and aggressive:

 - The film similarly trades in fictional theories about the circumstances surrounding the death of Daniel Dukes, an intruder who broke into the back area of Shamu Stadium after hours and jumped into Tilikum’s pool.
-The film claims there was a “public relations version” of the death and that Mr. Dukes’ death was somehow caused by an act of aggression by Tilikum.
+The film claims there was a “public relations version” of the death and that an act of aggression by Tilikum somehow caused Mr. Dukes’ death.
 A review of the official Sherriff’s report reveals that virtually nothing said in the film about our conduct that day is true.
-In fact, Naomi Rose, Ph.D., an outspoken critic of SeaWorld who actually appears in the credits to Blackfish, was quoted after the incident as saying “since the body was found on Tilikum’s back, it’s unlikely the whale was behaving aggressively…….The whale was probably playing with the man and continued to play with the body after the man died.”
+In fact, Naomi Rose, Ph.D., an outspoken critic of SeaWorld who actually appears in the credits to Blackfish, was quoted after the incident as saying, “since the body was found on Tilikum’s back, it’s unlikely the whale was behaving aggressively…….The whale was probably playing with the man and continued to play with the body after the man died.”

-- What clearly is supported by the facts is that prior to Ms. Brancheau’s accident in 2010, Tilikum had engaged in numerous interactions with trainers and veterinarians safely and without incident over a period of 18 years.
-Tilikum remains at SeaWorld, where he cooperates with trainers, socializes with other killer whales and our guests.
+- What clearly is supported by the facts is that before Ms. Brancheau’s accident in 2010, Tilikum had engaged in numerous interactions with trainers and veterinarians safely and without incident over a period of 18 years.
+Tilikum remains at SeaWorld, where he cooperates with trainers, socializes with other killer whales and our Guests.

 6. The film falsely suggests that important facts about Tilikum were concealed from his trainers and that SeaWorld is indifferent to trainer safety:

 - SeaWorld was aware of Keltie Byrne’s death when it acquired Tilikum.
-We adopted special precautionary protocols regarding work with Tilikum, including prohibition of performance in-water work.
+We adopted special precautionary protocols regarding work with Tilikum, including the prohibition of performance in-water work.
 These protocols were impressed upon all trainers who worked with Tilikum, yet the film falsely implies that important safety information about Tilikum and his background were withheld.
 This is untrue.
 Nothing was ever concealed from Tilikum’s trainers.
 During the OSHA trial surrounding Ms. Brancheau’s accident, SeaWorld provided more than 35 hours of testimony concerning our killer whale program and topics such as our detailed safety protocols and how they are communicated to our trainers.
-All of this testimony was in the possession of the filmmakers, but ignored by the film.
+All of this testimony is owned by the filmmakers but ignored by the film.

-- The film misrepresents, through the use of footage four decades old, that SeaWorld takes a cavalier approach to safety and qualifications of its trainers.
+- Through the use of footage four decades old, the film misrepresents that SeaWorld takes a cavalier approach to the safety and qualifications of its trainers.
 This is completely untrue.
-The path to becoming a killer whale trainer is rigorous and lengthy: It takes years to be qualified to work with killer whales The film ignores all the steps and protocols trainers must take in order to be promoted through the ranks.
+The path to becoming a killer whale trainer is rigorous and lengthy: It takes years to be qualified to work with killer whales.
+The film ignores all the steps and protocols trainers must take to be promoted through the ranks.

-- In addition to our written safety protocols and extensive training processes, we have invested tens of millions of dollars in state-of-the art improvements, including lifting floors, underwater cameras, and other both passive and active devices, all of which are tied together in our Emergency Response Program.
+- In addition to our written safety protocols and extensive training processes, we have invested tens of millions of dollars in state-of-the-art improvements, including lifting floors, underwater cameras, and other passive and active devices, all of which are tied together in our Emergency Response Program.

 All of the falsehoods and misleading techniques in Blackfish are employed in the service of the film’s obvious bias, one that is best revealed near the end of Blackfish by a neuroscientist with no known expertise in killer whales.
-She claims that all killer whales in captivity are “emotionally destroyed,” and “ticking time bombs.”
-These are not the words of science, and indeed, there is not a shred of scientific support for them.
+She claims that all killer whales in captivity are “emotionally destroyed” and “ticking time bombs.”
+These are not the words of science, and indeed, there is no shred of scientific support for them.
 Rather, they are the words of animal rights activists whose agenda the film’s many falsehoods were designed to advance.
-They reveal “Blackfish” not as an objective documentary, but as propaganda.
+They reveal “Blackfish” not as an objective documentary but as propaganda.